Spin-Polarized Initialization and Readout for Single-Qubit State Tomography: Summary

-In conclusion, we have simulated an experimental scenario of spin-polarized charge tunneling detection in a quantum dot system attached to ferromagnetic leads, that allows the full reconstruction of quantum state dynamics.
-By counting the number of tunneling events in four different spin orientations we obtain the Stokes parameters, that are used as train data set in a supervised machine learning algorithm that predicts the entire behavior of the Stokes parameters.
-This allows to reconstruct the density matrix of the system, including both probability amplitudes and relative phases.
+In this work, we have simulated an experimentally realistic scenario for detecting spin-polarized charge tunneling in a quantum dot system coupled to ferromagnetic leads, enabling the reconstruction of the quantum state dynamics.
+By counting tunneling events in four distinct spin orientations, we estimate spin-resolved occupation probabilities, which serve as input for a supervised machine-learning algorithm that interpolates their time evolution.
+This approach allows for the reconstruction of the system's reduced density matrix, capturing both population probabilities and quantum coherences.
+To the best of our knowledge, this constitutes the first proposal for a realistic quantum tomography protocol for a charge qubit in an open quantum dot system.
+Our results demonstrate that combining stochastic detection with machine learning provides a powerful framework for quantum state reconstruction under experimentally feasible conditions.

-\emph{Data Availability Statement}.
-The data that supports the findings of this study are available from the corresponding author upon reasonable request.